vladmandic/sd-extension-framepack/README.md

   *Note*: hardware-accelerated codecs (e.g. `hevc_nvenc`) will be at the top of the list
 - Video encoding can be very memory intensive depending on codec and number of frames
   Use hardware-accelerated codecs whenever possible
+- Video encoding can be skipped by setting codec to `none`
 - Video can optionally have additional interpolated frames added
   For example, if you render 10sec 30fps video with 0 interpolated frames,
   its 300 frames that need to be generated